ataberk-xyz/ataberk-xyz.github.io/_posts/2019-09-02-hackthebox-onetwoseven-writeup-eng.md

 Ain't that cool?
 We are upgrading an application for real, then we are generating necessary release and packages files for it.
 Also, we are hiding our surprise for user.

 Before finding that application, I removed some **Release** and **Packages** file on the real repository that we created.
-Because if update process can find any differences between repository and application list then it will try to upgrade these applications too.
-As a result, if these applications are not stored in **pool** list of repo then this process will fail.
+Because if update process can find any differences between repository and application list, then it will try to upgrade these applications too.
+As a result, if these applications are not stored in **pool** list of repo, then this process will fail.

 Let's find my precioussss....